canyon-trail/advent-of-code-2021/typescript/README.md

 # Typescript Template

 This is a quick start template for typescript testing.
-See `example.test.ts` for a simple example test.
+See `day1.test.ts` for a simple example test.

 ## Installing and Running